 First up, the rules – only World Cup performances are considered and also a minimum of 15 matches ensuring long-term consistency.
-The attempt is to pick an ideal team; but given World-Cup’s rich legacy, picking the all-time best across eras is a challenging, yet interesting task.
+Given the World-Cup’s rich legacy, picking the all-time best across eras is a challenging, interesting and controversial task.

-For the other opening slot, these four openers were considered:
+For the other opening slot, the following are considered:

 The very first pick was not a very difficult choice to make.
-A class above all and consistently special with the most number of runs, centuries, Sachin Tendulkar is all-time leading run-getter of World Cups, amassing and most runs in a single edition (673 in 2003).
-Sachin Tendulkar redefined opening batting in One-Day Internationals.
+A class above all and consistently special with the most number of runs, centuries, Sachin Tendulkar redefined opening batting in One-Day Internationals.

-Among other options, the choice becomes difficult.
+Sourav Ganguly’s individual brilliance, as well as record at World Cups, is beyond reproach.
+Scored 3 centuries in 2003 WC alone.
+But Dada’s real ability was that as a soft-spoken and often outspoken captain, he turned his country into the fighting unit that they are today.
 Jayasuriya will forever be a pioneer.
 His daring and power in 1996 revolutionized opening batting, shocked opponents and drove Sri Lanka to their only World Cup triumph.
 He was the first top batsman to achieve a strike-rate above 90 and was a valuable, flat, containing left-arm spinner too.

-But my pick for the other opening slot would be imposing Mathew Hayden for his consistency, high 90+ strike rate, and above all the winning habit.
-Hayden has played only 2 World Cups and been victorious in both.
-Not too many sights in cricket were as intimidating as that of Matthew Hayden who exemplified a batting style that treated bowlers with utmost disdain.
-Hayden became one of only two players to amass more than 600 runs in a single World Cup.
+However, my pick for the other opening slot would be imposing Mathew Hayden for his consistency, high strike rate, and above all the winning habit.
+Not too many sights in cricket were as intimidating as that of Hayden who exemplified a batting style that treated bowlers with utmost disdain.

-Ricky Ponting, an exceptionally destructive batsman, came out of that very typical Australian mold of batsmen in style and approach.
-His attacking nature, positive intent, always looking to dominate, was some of the typical Ponting characteristics.
-What made Ponting super special, was his ability to keep the team together especially coming in at No. 3.
-Ponting has won three Cricket World Cups, an outstanding achievement.
-In two of them – 2003 and 2007 – he was the captain of the team as well.
+Ricky Ponting, an exceptionally destructive batsman, his attacking nature, positive intent, always looking to dominate, were some his typical traits.
+What made Ponting super special, was his ability to keep the team together especially coming in at No. 3 and the outstanding achievement of winning three Cricket World Cups, leading the team in two of them.

-Nobody else than AB de Villiers, who has scored 1,000 runs in the World Cups has averaged 60, except for King Richards.
 My third pick for the middle-order slot is AB de Villiers both for the x-factor that he brings to the side with his mesmerizing fielding as well as 360-degree batting skill.
+Nobody else, who has scored 1,000 runs in the World Cups has averaged 60, except for King Richards.
 AB’s tremendous record in World Cup both for his consistency as well as impressively high strike rate is second to none.

 Now, this is going to be seriously controversial.

-India’s World Cup winning captain MS Dhoni, is a certified modern greats of cricket.
-Endowed with unorthodox gifts, Dhoni has honed the mind to deliver when needed most, while tailoring his abilities to suit the demands of the time.
-Dhoni has received as much acclaim for his captaincy, as for his batting and glove-work.
+India’s World Cup winning captain MS Dhoni, is a certified modern great of cricket.
+Endowed with unorthodox gifts, Dhoni has honed the mind to deliver when needed most, both with the bat as well as the glove-work.

 Australian legend Adam Gilchrist is considered to be one of, if not, the most destructive batsmen of all time.
-Gilchrist played in three World Cups, being part of the victorious Australian side all three times.
+Gilchrist played in three World Cups, being victorious all three times.
 He powered Australia with his breath-taking hitting with the bat and skillful mastery behind the wickets.

-One of the highest run-getters in World Cup history, Kumar Sangakkara, has the highest dismissals also to his name.
-The stylish left-hander not only holds the fastest century by a Sri Lankan but also the most consecutive centuries in a single World Cup (4).
+One of the highest run-getters in World Cup history, Kumar Sangakkara, has the highest dismissals as Wicket-Keeper also to his name.
+The stylish left-hander also holds the most consecutive centuries in a single World Cup).
 No guesses, no arguments for the slot.
-This one belongs to one of the most sophisticated and classy keeper-batsman of his era, Sangakkara, whose inclusion in the team gives the middle order both solidity and flamboyance.
+This one belongs to one of the most sophisticated and classy keeper-batsman of his era, Sangakkara, who, batting at No. 4 gives the middle order both solidity and flamboyance.

-Imran Khan was a brilliant all-rounder and the most successful captain of Pakistan’s cricket history, who at the age of 39, led his men to the World-Cup glory in 1992 with sheer grit.
+Imran Khan was a brilliant all-rounder who at the age of 39, led his men to the World-Cup glory in 1992 with sheer grit.
 Jacques Kallis was arguably the best all-rounder of his generation.
-Kallis had a brilliant batting technique that enabled him to excel irrespective of the formats.
-Many underestimated his bowling abilities but Kallis was a genuine pace bowler too.
-Steve Waugh was a cricketing role model.
-Waugh will always be remembered for his ice-man image and his steely century against South Africa in 1999 which put Australia back on track.
-Waugh led his team to glory in the 1999 World Cup.
-Yuvraj Singh, The man of the series in India,s 2011 World Cup triumph, one of the most elegant, effortless hitter of the cricket ball, a very intelligent bowler and one of the best fielders of all time.
+Kallis with a brilliant batting technique was a genuine pace bowler too.
+Steve Waugh is a cricketing role model.
+Waugh will always be remembered for his ice-man image and his steely century against South Africa and led his team to glory in the 1999 World Cup.
+Yuvraj Singh, the man of the series in India’s 2011 World Cup triumph, one of the most elegant, effortless hitter of the cricket ball, a very intelligent bowler and one of the best fielders of all time.

 The two names come to mind instantly.

-Shane Warne was a genius.
-The triumph of Warne is of the rarest kind, of both substance, style, and drama who was a clinician with the ball.
-But the fact that he was sent home from the 2007 World-Cup cup in embarrassing circumstances, after a positive drug test, he won’t be remembered for his WC triumphs.
-Warne took 32 Wickets in 17 matches at an economy of 3.83 and strike rate of 31.
+Shane Warne, the genius, whose triumph is of the rarest kind.
+With substance, style, and drama he was a surgeon with the ball.
+The fact that he was sent home from the 2007 World-Cup cup in embarrassing circumstances, after a positive drug test, he won’t be remembered for his WC triumphs.

 M Muralitharan is the natural pick for the slot.
 Deadly Murali in his 40 match stint took a whopping 68 wickets (second highest in WC) with an economy of 3.9 and four 4-wicket hauls.